Promoting vibrant, healthy and caring communities creates the best possible foundation for our success today and in the future.

 HEART features an online tracking portal with volunteer opportunities; a Community Affairs Network of local HEART volunteers; guides, templates and grants for employee initiated projects; and signature campaigns and events scheduled throughout the year.

-The first major company-wide initiative of the HEART program was 120 Days of Service, designed to align with the 120-year anniversary of Harris.
-In addition to encouraging individual volunteerism, the program featured large-scale team events at various Harris locations where employees assembled summer STEM kits for elementary school students, hygiene kits for homeless veterans and families, and food packs for low-income students.
+In addition to encouraging individual volunteerism, the program featured large-scale team events at various Harris locations where employees assembled summer STEM kits for elementary school students, hygiene kits for homeless veterans and families and food packs for low-income students.

 Leveraging Military Leadership Program

 Harris is committed to our nation’s veterans.
-The Leveraging Military Leadership Program provides world-class leadership development training to help veterans successfully transition into civilian careers.
+One way we show support is through our Leveraging Military Leadership Program provides world-class leadership development training to help veterans successfully transition into civilian careers.
 The program, presented in partnership with Korn Ferry, is provided at no cost to veterans and service members of any rank who have left the service within the last two years or who will be transitioning within the next twelve months.

 “The Leveraging Military Leadership Program is not a training program, it is an educational experience,” says participant, Wayne Green, U.S. Army Colonel.
 “It changed how I think about my transition.
 I am less anxious and more motivated than just one week ago because the program is helping me visualize a successful future out of uniform.”